Occasionally when traveling, you stumble across a truly special hotel – one that charms you right down to your soul.

 Esbelli Evi in Cappadocia, Turkey, is such a place.

-Carved into Cappadocia’s white volcanic rock cliffs, Esbelli Evi is a boutique cave hotel with ten suites and four standard rooms.
+Today – carved into into Cappadocia’s volcanic rock cliffs – Esbelli Evi is a boutique cave hotel with nine suites and four classic rooms.

 Larger than most city apartments, the suites are cocoons of comfort.

-Each suite is unique; they feature hardwood floors, kilim rugs, king-size brass beds, kitchens, rainshowers and lace curtains made by the owner’s mother.
-Our marble bathroom came with a clawfoot tub – plus help-yourself scotch in a crystal decanter next to scented candles on a side-table.
+The marble bathroom of our Fantasy Cave Suite came with a clawfoot tub – plus help-yourself scotch in a crystal decanter next to scented candles on a side-table.

-The gracious owner, Suha Ersoz, has thought of everything to make travelers feel like they have a home away from home – a joy to return to after a day out exploring Cappadocia’s underground cave cities and rock-cut churches.
+Ever gracious, Ersoz has thought of everything to make travelers feel like they have a home away from home.

 There’s even a complimentary guest laundry tucked away in a courtyard, and each suite’s private stone terrace has a clothes rack, discreetly hidden behind pots of roses.